1963–64 AEK Athens F.C. season: Overview

 In the Cup, AEK eliminated Anagennisi Arta by crushing them away from home with 0–7.
 The round of 16 brought AEK against PAOK again away from home.
 Despite the 0–0 at the regular time, the yellow-blacks got the qualification at the extra time, which ended at 0–3.
 The away matches continued in the quarter-finals, where AEK faced Proodeftiki at Karaiskakis Stadium and eliminated them by 0–1.
 The draw for the semi-finals brought Panathinaikos and Olympiacos against each other at Leoforos Alexandras Stadium and Pierikos against AEK at Katerini.
 The clearly superior AEK won by 1–3 and easily advanced to the final.
 In the other semi-final, which was held on the same day, a derby took place that was destined to go down in history for non-competitive reasons and characterized as the "Holocaust of Leoforos".
 After the match ended a draw at the regular time and the relaxed tempo by all players during the second half, as well as the extra time, enraged the crowd of fans of both teams and now certain that the match was fixed for a replay match to be set, broke the railings, destroyed the billboards and floodlights of the stadium and invaded the pitch.
-There they gathered all the wooden objects and set them on fire, and then attacked football players, referees and coaches, together and without getting involved with each other.
+There they gathered all the wooden objects and set them on fire and then attacked the footballers, the referees and the managers, together and without getting involved with each other.
 The police did everything they could, but with the extent of the incidents, the intervention of the public prosecutor was called for.
 The HFF punished both teams for the events and fearing worse incidents, did not set one and recognized the finalist AEK, as the winner of the tournament by declaring it to UEFA as the country's representative in the organization for the next season's European Cup Winners' Cup.
 Many years later the HFF, recognizing the unjustified gap that had been created, awarded the trophy to AEK as well.